 If you know that people within your industry are forwarding your newsletter to others they think could benefit from it, then it would be a lost opportunity not to address these secondhand readers directly.

-Adding a section at the bottom of your newsletter that offers a button for these readers to sign up themselves is an easy way to increase your email lists.
+Adding a section at the bottom of your newsletter that offers a button for these readers to sign up themselves is an easy way to increase your email marketing lists.
 Making things simple and recognising where new interest is coming from could see your reach growing exponentially.
 It also makes these potential customers feel seen and welcomed into the fold, which is a powerful way to build brand loyalty.

 Include clear calls to action